Sangie50/Security-and-Design-Team-project/README.md

 ## Teacher
 The teacher account can view students taking the modules they teach.
 They can select the student's email to view the information of the modules they take; module name, initial mark and resit mark.
 They can edit the student's initial and resit mark separately.

+## Testing
+only student with username "underbusiness" with the email "JPixel01@sheff.ac.uk" has complete data that can progress through next year and award a degree classification.
+Contributions by members:
+Yaxin Ding:
+	Users.java
+	Registrar.java
+	Degrees.java
+	PasswordGen.java
+	LoginFrame.java
+	StudentFrame.java
+	StudentMenu.java
+	AbstractPanel.java
+	Fixed and improved the efficiency in Teacher frame and panels RegistrarFrame.java and all 5 panels in view/Panels/Registrar 1 Teacher panel in view/Panels/Teachers
+Sangamithra Bala:
+	Grades.java
+	Students.java
+	CoreModules.java
+	AdminFrame.java and all 12 panels in view/Panels/Admin

+Laney Deveson:
+	Admin.java
+	Modules.java
+	Teacher.java
+	Degrees.java
+	Departments.java
+	TeacherFrame.java and 3 panels in view/Panels/Teachers
+Micheal Ellis: Not part of the group anymore